junxit/us-congress-bills-110/metadata.md

 - 2007-04-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3787)
 - 2007-04-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3787)
 - 2007-04-25 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2007-05-16 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-05-17 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Dodd without amendment.
+Without written report.
+- 2007-05-17 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Dodd without amendment.
+Without written report.
+- 2007-05-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 151.